Access the Series: Enrolling now in The Estate Registry. →

 3. Season with salt and pepper to taste.

-4. Serve immediately in a pre-warmed ceramic bowl to maintain thermal integrity.
+4. Serve immediately in a pre-warmed ceramic bowl to keep it piping hot.

 The Heart of the Table